The Wilderness Committee is people powered wilderness preservation for a wild future.

-We are united in our mission to protect life-giving biological diversity in the land now called Canada through strategic research and grassroots public education.
-We believe that the right, the duty and the ability to act for the public good are integral to citizenship.
+We are united in our mission to protect life-giving biological diversity through strategic research, community mobilizing and grassroots public education.
 We value wilderness, with all its natural biodiversity, as absolutely vital to the health of people, communities and the planet.
-We act with integrity and courage to mobilize citizens to take lawful, democratic action to defend wilderness and wildlife.
+We believe that when people learn about threatened wilderness and wildlife, they will act with integrity and courage to take lawful, democratic action to defend wilderness and wildlife.

 - Establish millions of hectares of protected areas